maximedrn/opensea-automatic-bulk-upload-and-sale/extension-tools/README.md

 # OpenSea Automatic Bulk Upload And Sale extension tools
 _Discover extension tools for this bot._

-Please ensure that OpenSea Automatic Bulk Upload and Sale bot works on your computer before purchasing any of these tools.
+Please ensure that the **OpenSea Automatic Bulk Upload and Sale** bot works on your computer before purchasing any of these tools.

 ## Extension tools